r-lidar/lasR/README.md

 ## Main differences with `lidR`

 - Introduces the concept of pipelines, that is missing in `lidR`, to chain multiple operations on a point cloud optimally.
-- Is written exclusively in C/C++ without a single line of R.
+- Is written exclusively in C/C++ without a single line of R. The R code is only an API to a standalone C++ software.
-- Uses the code of `lidR` but brings significant speed and memory improvements.
 - Does not load the point cloud into a `data.frame`.
 The point cloud is stored in a C++ structure that is not exposed to users.
-- Uses GDAL instead of relying on `terra` and `sf` for more flexibility at the C++ level.
 - Has only 1 strong dependencies to `gdal`.
 But if `sf` and  `terra` are installed the experience is better.

 More details in the corresponding [vignette](https://r-lidar.github.io/lasR/articles/why.html#main-differences-between-lasr-and-lidr)